pullz6/Research_inspired_Self-Explaining-Neural-Networks-for-Business-Process-Monitoring/README.md

 ## Planned Changes
-It is planned to re-train the model to obtain higher accuracy after July 2025.
+It is planned to re-train the model to obtain higher accuracy after Jan 2026.